marcemq/appinventor-ws/README.md

 * It's recomended to have small teams, two or three students at the most per team.
 * Laptop with wifi access by each team.
 * Celular or tablet with wifi access with MIT AI2 Companion by MIT Center mobile app installed to test the app in real time by each team too.
-* Have a email account ready to be used, required only one by team.
+* Have an email account ready to be used, required only one by team.

 ## Get started
 The workshop will be separated in five sections: